Should I spend 3, 4, or 5 days in Barcelona?

 Most visitors spend three to seven days in Barcelona when visiting.
-The friendly city offers so many things to see and explore, so you'll want to take full advantage of the limited time you have.
+The laid-back city offers so many things to see and explore, so you'll want to take full advantage of the limited time you have.
 Highlights include the big city activities, the nightlife, the live music, and shopping.

 Barcelona is a favorite city for many travelers to Spain.
 Visitors come for the art and architecture, including the famous Sagrada Familia Church.
 The modernist designer Antoni Gaudí left his mark on the city.
 In addition to the architectural wonders, there's also a beach, incredible restaurants, and a world-renowned nightlife scene.